 The How to cross a river test

-I once took a test on intelligence (it was for some psychology class in undergrad) and they asked us to come up with ways to cross a river.
+I once took a test on intelligence and they asked us to come up with ways to cross a river.
 I came up with 54.
 The average person came up with 14.
-For some reason I had the highest number – which surprised me (but I have always been the smartest kid at the small schools I attended in Oklahoma – it just surprised me to be in a prestigious college still doing it).
+For some reason I had the highest number – which surprised me.
 The professor explained that is showed brain flexibility and intelligence.

-But now I watch my fellow physician’s thought processes becoming seemingly calcified and robotic – but honestly, they are as smart as me (some much smarter) but they are SOOO swamped and overwhelmed that they don’t have the luxury of time and patience that I do to look for root causes.
-I can and do take hours to look at each patient (I try to never see more than 8 in a day) and consider what’s really happening with each patient.
+But now I watch my fellow physician’s thought processes becoming seemingly calcified and robotic.
+Honestly, they are as smart as me, if not smarter, but they are so swamped and overwhelmed they don’t have the luxury of time and patience that I do to look for root causes.
+I can, and do, take hours to look at each patient and consider what’s really happening with each patient.

-Plus, I’m not chained up by insurance company rules and policies (I don’t deal with them) – the constraints of my Utah medical license and my own internal ethics control what I do (and my patient’s willingness to spend on tests) so I can “afford” to dig a little deeper.
+In addition to more time, I am not at the mercy of insurance company rules and policies.
+The constraints of my Utah medical license and my own internal ethics control what I do (and my patient’s willingness to spend on tests) allow me to dig a little deeper.

 How do men find a vitamin deficiency

-They always look surprised then I see a light dawn in their eyes.
+They always look surprised, then I see a light dawn in their eyes.
 No one’s tried to figure this out or asked this question of them or for them before.
-But I’m generally sincerely a curious little squirrel and want to know why?
+Generally, I take a one- or two-hour long history, then check labs.

 I see this with really bad osteoporosis cases (both male and female), too.
-IF this isn’t dealt with appropriately then their osteoporosis will never go away.
-Patients think this is miraculous because usually a lot of doctors have tired to help them – this is for another blog post).
+If this isn’t dealt with appropriately, their osteoporosis will never go away.
+Patients think this is miraculous because usually a lot of doctors have tried to help them to no avail.

 If in doubt, order a SpectraCell™ Comprehensive Nutritional panel as it could answer your questions.